What parents need to know

 Is it any good?

 Submarines immediately grab our attention.
 They are isolated and vulnerable.
 Once they leave the dock, they become a world of their own, with no time to wait for orders when they get into trouble.
-In movies from 20,000 Leagues Under the Sea to Operation Petticoat, Crimson Tide and The Hunt for Red October, we see men who must make life and death decisions without time or information, and we get to think, as we lean back and eat our popcorn, about how we would fare 100 kilometers below the surface.
-We get to see some terrific examples of problem- solving and moral choices.
+In movies from 20,000 Leagues Under the Sea to Operation Petticoat, Crimson Tide and The Hunt for Red October, we see men who must make life and death decisions without time or information, and we get to think, as we lean back and eat our popcorn, about how we'd fare so deep below the surface.
+We get to see some terrific examples of problem-solving and moral choices.

 Families can talk about...